aadimator/os-notes-gitbook/basic-linux-navigation.md

 ```
     $ cd Downloads
 ```
 and that's it.
-It'll change my 'cwd' to Downloads.
+It'll change my `cwd` to Downloads.
 Now if I execute the `ls` command, it'll shown the list of content present in the 'Downloads' folder.
 Here we provided the argument as a **relative path**, because we were referring to the folder (Downloads) relative to the `cwd`.
 The other way is to use **absolute path**.
 In this method, we provide the full path of the directory that we want, regardless of the `cwd`.
 For example,
 ```
     $ cd /usr/bin